 - 1. Continue to explore funding sources to develop; Tea and Coffee morning, Day Centre, and activities to tackle social isolation and loneliness for Older People and Vulnerable Adults. - 2.
-Funding for tackling food poverty and unemployment due to Covid-19. - 3.
-Funding for youth club and children and young people after school activities. - 4.
+Secure funding for tackling food poverty and unemployment due to Covid-19. - 3.
+Secure funding for youth club and children and young people after-school activities. - 4.
 Develop advocacy and advice service for children and adults 'families project'. - 5.
 Deliver a Women's self-defense club. - 6.
 Continue to invest in Volunteers and develop a Volunteer Strategy. - 7.
-Co-develop projects with residents, whilst building their capacity, skills, and confidence. - Post Covid to promote affordable hall hire in local establishments and possibly local 'East End Life' newspaper. - 9.
-Fundralsing to recruit more permanent staff members
+Co-develop projects with residents, whilst building their capacity, skills, and confidence. - 8.
+Post Covid to promote affordable hall hire in local establishments as well as online. - 9.
+Fundraising to recruit more permanent staff members.

-Ruhana Begum:

-Biossom Project Chair of Trustees
+Ruhana Begum: Blossom Project Chair of Trustees